nypublicradio/unettest/docs/blog/unettest.md

 Stack Overflow or a smarter coworker, but I usually like to ask my computer first.

-But what do I do if my computer is making me wait [seven and a half million years](https://hitchhikers.fandom.com/wiki/Deep_Thought) to get an answer?
+What do I do if my computer is making me wait [seven and a half million years](https://hitchhikers.fandom.com/wiki/Deep_Thought) to get an answer?

 I would need to revisit the question of how to ask questions.
 If I want to know